apache/activemq-apollo/readme.md

-[ActiveMQ Apollo](http://activemq.apache.org/apollo/) is a faster, more reliable, easier to maintain messaging broker built from the foundations of the original [ActiveMQ]((http://activemq.apache.org).
+[ActiveMQ Apollo](http://activemq.apache.org/apollo/) is a faster, more reliable, easier to maintain messaging broker built from the foundations of the original [ActiveMQ](http://activemq.apache.org).
 It accomplishes this using a radically different threading and message dispatching [architecture](documentation/architecture.html).

-In it’s current incarnation, Apollo only supports the STOMP protocol but just like the original ActiveMQ, it’s been designed to be a multi protocol broker.
+In its current incarnation, Apollo only supports the STOMP protocol but just like the original ActiveMQ, it’s been designed to be a multi protocol broker.
 In future versions it should get OpenWire support so it can be compatible with ActiveMQ 5.x JMS clients.